mrodobbe/GauL-HDAD/README.md

 **WARNING:** If `save_folder` already exists, the existing data will be overwritten!

 A large number of files will be created in `<save_folder>`.
+* `train_results.log` gives all information you need: model architecture, preediction statistics and individual predictions
 * `output_plot.png` shows the input data as a function of the number of heavy atoms.
 This gives an idea about the distribution of your data.
 * `hist` is a folder that contains all individual histograms.
 * `gmm` is a folder that contains the Gaussian mixture models of the histograms in `hist`.